 As I watch other people struggle with the economic and emotional fallout, I am even more aware of how incredibly lucky I am to be facing this pandemic with the privileges I have.
 I am not sharing this as a way of “bragging” because there isn’t anything to brag about.
 In fact, in some ways, I feel guilt at being in what must be an enviable situation for some people.

 I am doing what I can to help others along the way.
 I am interacting more with people I know to be struggling with isolation.
 I am helping a couple of people with small bills, and even made a couple of purchases for people who were struggling to buy things.
-I am trying to share upbeat and positive posts on my social media accounts.
+I am trying to share upbeat posts on my social media accounts.
 And I am trying my best to be grateful and kind to everyone who is struggling (and even those who aren’t struggling).

 Whilst I know that I have worked hard in this life to have the things I have, I also know that good luck and blessed timings have helped me to get to this exact place at this exact time – despite all of the bad luck and cursed timings that have gone along with it.
 I hope that by being aware of my privilege, I will be able to notice the struggles that others might be facing right now.
 And I will do my best to use those privileges to help others.
 Because I don’t want to live in a world where the strong don’t help the weak.
 And right now, today, I have some strengths.

 As for you, I know it can be hard to think about our lives in this way, but I urge you to think about the blessings and privileges you have right now.
 And if those blessings or privileges allow you to help someone else along the way, use them!
-After all, what better time than a global pandemic that to display your generosity and compassion – traits that we all possess in this world!
+After all, what better time than a global pandemic than to display your generosity and compassion – traits that we all possess in this world!

 Be safe and stay healthy, my friends!

-* This is only fair, as I did not pay rent during the first couple years of my PhD studies.
+* This is only fair, as I did not pay rent during the first couple of years of my PhD studies.
 And I only paid a pittance during the second couple of years.
 So, we’re just evening out the books now!

 ** It’s not dedicated office space.
 This room also serves as a guest room (fold-out couch), a home gym, and a storage area.
 But the clutter bit is behind me, and I am positioned looking out the window into the front garden.

 **** Isolation is not a new thing.
 Many people have suffered from social isolation long before now – especially the elderly and disabled.
-My hope is that society becomes more aware of this issue in a post-COVID19 world because my fear has long been that I will remain isolated for the rest of my life.
+I hope that society becomes more aware of this issue in a post-COVID19 world because my fear has long been that I will remain isolated for the rest of my life.
 These 11 years have been hard, and I dread to think how much worse it will get as I age… alone.
 (This is why I always talk to people at the bus stop: It might be my only conversation of the day, but it might also be their only conversation!)